galaxyproject/training-material/topics/epigenetics/tutorials/cut_and_run/tutorial.md

 >
 > 2. Rename the datasets `Robust GATA1 CUT and RUN peaks`.
 >
-> > ### {% icon question %} Questions
+> > <question-title></question-title>
 > >
-> > > How many potential true positives do we obtained?
+> > > How many potential true positives do we obtain?
 > > > How many potential false positives have we removed?
 > > > Why have we set specified an overlap fraction of A with `0.5`?
 > > > Why have we set **"Require that the fraction of overlap be reciprocal for A and B"**?
 > >
-> > > ### {% icon solution %} Solution
+> > > <solution-title></solution-title>
 > > >
 > > > 1.
 2,863 peaks
 > > > 2.
 We started with 6,314 and 7,683 peaks.
 Thus, we could remove 3,410 and 4765 peaks.
 > > > 3.
 Finding robust peaks is a tricky process and not as simple as you think.
 Our approach defines a robust peak as an entity that is covered by two similar peaks in either one of the peak files of our two replicates.
 Our measurement for similarity is simply the amount of bases the peaks overlap.
 Yet, ask yourself, how much overlap do you need to state that they are similar?
 Is 1 base enough or maybe 10?
 The answer is not true or false and like so often needs more investigation.
 We define the overlap by a 50% fraction of each of the peak files.
-That means, if our peak in A is 100 bases then A have to overlap with 50 bases with the peak in file B.
+That means, if our peak in A is 100 bases then A has to overlap with 50 bases with the peak in file B.
 > > > 4. **"Require that the fraction of overlap be reciprocal for A and B"** means that 50% of the peak in file A overlaps with the peak in file B and also 50% of the peak in file B overlaps with the peak in file A. We set this to make our filtering very conservative and filter for peaks that we can be sure are true positives.
 For example, A has a 10 bp peak that overlaps a peak in B with 100 bp. **Viewpoint of file A:** An overlap-fraction of 0.5 for A means that we accept peak A if it overlaps with 5 bp with the peak in B. This is very likely because the peak in B is 100 bp long. **Viewpoint of file B**: An overlap-fraction of 0.5 for B means that we reject A no matter what, even if A completely overlaps B because 10 bp are not enough to cover 50% of B. That is to say the option **"Require that the fraction of overlap be reciprocal for A and B"** takes care that we trust peaks that have in file A **and** in file B a fair overlap.
 > > {: .solution}
 > >
 > {: .question}
 {: .hands_on}

-Note, this is one way to define robust peaks.
+Note, that this is one way to define robust peaks.
 Yet, there are more sophisticated algorithms in Galaxy, such as
 {% tool [IDR compare ranked list of identifications ](toolshed.g2.bx.psu.edu/view/iuc/idr/de7795890bc5) %}, and other methods that can help to define a robust peak.
-The tool **IDR** was not tested so far for CUT and RUN.
+The tool **IDR** has not been tested so far for CUT and RUN.

 ### Extract Positive Peaks